Festivals & Events

 Tagata-jinja is located north of Nagoya City, which can be easily accessed by train.

 From Meitetsu Nagoya Station, head to Inuyama and then transfer to the Meitetsu Komaki Line.
-Tagata-jinja is just a three-minute walk from Tagata-jinja-mae Station.
+Tagata-jinja is just a five-minute walk from Tagata-jinja-mae Station.

 Risque, religious, and a lot of fun